Shrishp/app/README.md

 Here’s what happens when code is pushed to GitHub:

-1. Jenkins automatically triggers a build (via webhook or manual trigger).
+1. Jenkins automatically triggers a build (via webhook).
 2. Jenkins pulls the latest source code from GitHub.
 3. The application is built or tested (if required).
 4. Jenkins builds a Docker image using the project’s `Dockerfile`.